openbakery/gradle-xcodePlugin/README.md

 gradle xcodePlugin to build iOS projects

-**Current stable version is 0.8.5**
+**Version 0.9.0-beta1 adds support for Xcode 5, Xcode 4 is not supported!**

-**The lastest version is not compatible with 0.7.x, the signing configuration has changed.
-See [Changelog.md](https://github.com/openbakery/gradle-xcodePlugin/blob/master/CHANGELOG.md)**
+**Current stable version is 0.8.6** Use this version with Xcode 4.x

 __Introduction:__ http://openbakery.org/gradle.php